Will Leer: High school

 Will Leer ran track, cross country and played soccer at Minnetonka High School in Minnetonka, Minnesota.
-He was coached by Jeff Renlund.
+He was coached by Jeff Renlund and Chris Cohen.
 He began running track his sophomore year as a means to stay in shape for soccer in the fall.
 He quickly found success as a runner.
 However he did not make the switch to cross country until his senior year when coach Renlund convinced him to run in a few races for the Minnetonka cross country team.

 In the 2002 section 6AA championships, Leer finished 11th, missing state qualification by one place.
 That spring Leer ran a 4:16.41 1600, setting the Minnetonka High School record previously held by his coach.
 Leer's 1600 time was the 4th fastest time of the year in Minnesota.
 He also ran a 1:54.64 800, the 5th fastest time in Minnesota.
 At the state meet he opted to run on the 4x800 team instead of the 1600.
 He also competed in the open 800, finishing fourth in 1:55.25.
 His team's 4x800 relay team ran 7:58.87 and finished eighth in a deep field which included nine sub-8:00 times.